AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/views-overview.md

 <li>Add a column by clicking <strong>Add Column</strong>, begin typing the name of the column that you want to add, then click it when it appears in the drop-down list.</li>
 <li>Adjust the order that columns appear by dragging the column title to a new location.
 <ul>
-<li>(Optional) In the <strong>Column Settings</strong> area, click the <a name="summarize-this-column-by"></a><strong>Summarize this column by</strong> drop-down list, then select one of the available options for summarizing the information.
+<li>(Optional) In the <strong>Column Settings</strong> area, click the <strong>Summarize this column by</strong> drop-down list, then select one of the available options for summarizing the information.
 When you choose this option, the information in your column is aggregated in the groupings of the report.<br>For date fields, you can summarize the values by the following options:
 <ul>
 <li>Maximum</li>
 <li>Minimum</li>